7. WPMU DEV Translations

 And choose your language from the Site language option there.

-For additional reading, please feel free to browse through the following articles on our blog:
+For additional reading, see the multiple articles on our blog regarding translations.

 7.6 Reward and be RewardedLink to chapter 6